-Optimizing an index is not something most users should generally worry about - but in particular users should be
+Optimizing an index is not something most users should generally worry about - but in particular users should be aware of the impacts of optimizing an index when using the ReplicationHandler.

 The time required to optimize a master index can vary dramatically.
 A small index may be optimized in minutes.
 A very large index may take hours.
 The variables include the size of the index and the speed of the hardware.